sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

 35. Review the copied files Chart.yaml and values.yaml and the changes in the files.
-In Chart.yaml, the chart name is updated to ace1102app1.
-In values.yaml, the license parameter is changed to "accept" and the image is updated to container image in the ICP image registry which is default/ace1102app1.
+In Chart.yaml, the chart name is updated to `ace1102app1`.
+In values.yaml, the license parameter is changed to "accept" and the image is updated to container image in the ICP image registry which is `default/ace1102app1`.

 36. Helm provides the ability to validate the helm chart prior to packaging and deploy.
 Change directory to one level higher to run the helm validation and package commands.

-    cd \~/ace-helm-charts/ace-helm
+    `cd ~/ace-helm-charts/ace-helm`

 37. Run the following command to validate the configuration in the charts.